airacommunity/AIRA-User-Guide/F.3.06 Watch Email.md

 4. Connect the app to the required place in the workflow.
 5. Double click on the app to open its settings.
 6. Select the connection for email access.
+7. If Connection is not available click on add button to create a new connection.
+To know more about connections visit AIRA [Connections](https://github.com/airacommunity/AIRA-User-Guide/blob/main/H.%20Connections.md).
-7. Enter the subject of the email.
+8. Enter the subject of the email.
 Variables can also be used to dynamically insert the subject.
-8. Enter the sender's email address.
+9. Enter the sender's email address.
 Variables can also be used here.
-9. Click on the submit button to save the app settings.
+10. Click on the submit button to save the app settings.

 **Additional Options:**